icons8/pichon-docs/docs/pichon-macOS.md

 ### Search

 To find an icon, type in some definitive word into the search bar.
-You can choose specific styles or check out icons in all styles and then select the right format and size for the download.
+You can choose specific styles or check out icons in all styles at once:

 ### Collections